 Contributed services are recognized if the services (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Only those amounts that meet the criteria above are recorded in the accompanying financial statements.
-During the years ended June 30, 2023 and 2022 the Organization received pro-bono professional services (singers) for some of their concert events in the amounts of \$444,020 and \$296,075, respectively.
+During the years ended June 30, 2024 and 2023 the Organization received pro-bono professional services (singers) for some of their concert events in the amounts of \$463,922 and \$444,020, respectively.
 The contributions were recorded at their fair market value at the date of donation.
 Equal amounts were also recorded as an expense.

-Accounts Receivable
+Accounts and Grants Receivable

-Accounts receivable are stated at the amount management expects to collect from outstanding balances.
-Based on management's assessment of the past and current relationships with donors and grantors, it has concluded that losses on balances outstanding at year-end will be immaterial.
-Therefore, the allowance for doubtful accounts at June 30, 2023 and 2022 was none.
+Accounts and grants receivable are stated at the amount management expects to collect from outstanding balances.
+Based on management's assessment of the past and current relationships with customers and grantors, it has concluded that losses on balances outstanding at year-end will be immaterial.
+Therefore, the allowance for doubtful accounts at June 30, 2024 and 2023 was none.